zifeng175mo/dynamo/CONTRIBUTING.md

   - Make sure all tests pass.

-- Triton Distributed's default build assumes recent versions of dependencies (CUDA, TensorFlow, PyTorch, TensorRT, etc.).
+- Dynamo's default build assumes recent versions of dependencies (CUDA, TensorFlow, PyTorch, TensorRT, etc.).
 Contributions that add compatibility with older versions of those dependencies will be considered, but NVIDIA cannot guarantee